Outstrays to Skeffling Managed Realignment Scheme

 The Humber Estuary is recognised as one of the most important estuaries for wildlife in Europe and has been designated as a site of nature conservation under both national and international legislation.

 Under UK law, any habitat lost in the estuary as a result of human interventions must be replaced with compensatory habitat.
-In the case of the Environment Agency, this loss of habitat has been an inevitable consequence of building new flood defences in Hull and elsewhere around the estuary which, along with rising sea levels leads to a process known as ‘coastal squeeze’ (for a more detailed description of this, read the section below on what was proposed in our earlier plans).
-For Associated British Ports, the expansion and development of new port facilities around the estuary will also result in habitat loss.
+In the case of the Environment Agency, this loss of habitat has been an inevitable consequence of building new flood defences in Hull and elsewhere around the estuary which, along with rising sea levels leads to a process known as ‘coastal squeeze’ (for a more detailed description of this, read the section at the bottom of this page on what was proposed in our earlier plans).
+For Associated British Ports, the expansion and development of new port facilities around the estuary also rsesult in habitat loss.

 What types of habitat will be created